 On an annual basis, the projects at Nyngan and Broken Hill will produce approximately 360,000 megawatt hours of electricity, which will be sufficient to meet the needs of over 50,000 average NSW homes.

 Nyngan receives strong and consistent solar radiation, making it an ideal location for a solar power plant.
 The project site is well located between the regional centre of Dubbo to the east, and a number of mining loads at Cobar to the west, meaning there is significant need for electrical power in the region.
 The existing Nyngan - Cobar 132kV transmission line is located just south of the site, allowing for relatively efficient connection into the electrical grid.
-The project site is flat, rural land with a good buffer from area from the Nyngan township and nearby residents.
+The project site is flat, rural land with a good buffer from Nyngan and nearby residents.

 AGL will develop, own, and manage the project.
 First Solar will provide AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
 The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.

 Construction of the plant started in January 2014 and is expected to be completed by the end of June 2015.
+In March 2015, the Nyngan Solar Plant began generating power with the first 25 MW of renewable energy feeding into the National Energy Grid.

 First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
 This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.
 Over 7,000 MW of First Solar PV modules have been installed worldwide, including at many of the world’s largest solar PV plants.